jswrenn/typic/README.md

+**ANNOUNCEMENT:** The primary purpose of Typic was to prototype zero-compromise designs for a safe transmute language feature.
+[Read the resulting RFC draft here](https://github.com/rust-lang/project-safe-transmute/pull/5)!

+---

 # Typic
 Typic helps you transmute fearlessly.
 It worries about the subtleties of
 ***[soundness]*** and ***[safety]*** so you don't have to!